uspki/policies/certificate-policy.md

 1. A statement that the incident has been fully remediated

 In coordination with the CA, the FPKIPA may conduct the following activities as part of an incident response:
-- Publicly publish a final redacted incident report on an approved government website
+- Publicly publish a final incident report in one or more internet-accessible locations, with information redacted as necessary
 - Report incidents to the individual Application Trusted Root Programs